Stripping Your Diapers

 How do I know if my cloth diapers need to be stripped?

 - Are your diapers leaking but the inserts aren't fully soaked?

 - When you sprinkle water on top of your diaper, does it bead up instead of soaking into the diaper?

-- Does your baby get a rash every time you put a cloth diaper on, but the rash immediately disapears if she wears a disposable diaper?
+- Does your baby get a rash when you put a diaper on, but the rash immediately disappears if she wears a disposable diaper?

 - Do your diapers still stink or smell of urine AFTER they’ve been washed

-- During diaper changes, do your diapers have a really strong ammonia smell that could burn your nose or make your eyes water?
+- Do your diapers have a really strong ammonia smell that could burn your nose or make your eyes water?